 Identify Training Needs

 The first step in our process is identifying whether training is the right approach.
-If training is a good solution, we’ll figure out to what degree and the right approach is.
+If training is a good solution, we’ll determine the degree and the right approach.
 This step in the process is called needs analysis and is an essential part of technology training and change management.

-This isn’t the only step of needs analysis; it’s just the highest level because it determines if we should move forward with training and how.
-A needs analysis will uncover the best training deliverables if training is required.
+This isn’t the only step in the needs analysis; it’s just the highest level because it determines whether we should move forward with training and how.
+A needs analysis will identify the most effective training deliverables if training is required.
 Knowing that needs analysis can’t tell you everything about your audience.

 This step will also help determine the exact training needs.
-Would in-person training be the most effective or will a short video do for this project?
-These are all things we will analyze based on the level of change, technology’s complexity, and the organization’s and employees’ specific needs.
+Would in-person training be the most effective approach, or would a short video suffice for this project?
+These are all factors that we will analyze based on the level of change, the complexity of the technology, and the specific needs of the organization and its employees.

-There are a lot of different variables involved in needs analysis, but it’s a necessary step to spend a good amount of time on.
-It could include business partner discussions, technology reviews, or possibly even interviews with employees, if possible and within the budget.
+There are numerous variables involved in needs analysis, but it’s a necessary step to spend a considerable amount of time on.
+It could include business partner discussions, technology reviews, or possibly even employee interviews, if feasible and within budget.

-Entire books have been written about needs analysis, so there’s no possible way to cover it all here.
+Entire books have been written about needs analysis, so it’s impossible to cover it all here.
 We’ll write more about our process and specific topics of needs analysis in the future.

 Set Goals and Requirements

-Every project has goals and requirements that likely relate to business goals and employee performance.
+Every project has goals and requirements that are likely related to business goals and employee performance.
 Without project goals, what’s the point of even doing the project?
 With change management for tech, an IT goal is likely related to the business goal.

-So, you can look at it from a training goal that matches the project goal that matches IT goals that match the business goals.
+So, you can look at it from a training goal that aligns with the project goal, which in turn aligns with IT goals, which ultimately align with business goals.

 Pretty convoluted, right?

-But it’s helpful because it makes every project useful and accountable and gives something to track for success.
+However, it’s helpful because it makes every project useful and accountable, and provides a metric to track success.

-Here’s an illustration to make it a bit clearer how everything connects.
+Here’s an illustration to clarify how everything connects.

-Part of the needs analysis is to learn how the IT project goal and business goal connect.
+Part of the needs analysis involves understanding how the IT project goal and business goal are connected.
 Then, with that information, it’s easier to determine if training is the right solution to meet that business goal.
-So, by performing a needs analysis, you’ll likely know the goal of the training since you will know the goal of the project.
+Therefore, by conducting a needs analysis, you’ll likely understand the goal of the training, as it is closely tied to the project’s objective.

 Evaluate Training Effectiveness